bradarnst/newcv/src/partials/_experience.md

 As **Interim Engineering Team Lead** was responsible for mentoring and shaping one of the feature teams into an engineering team responsible for all APIs and integration for 10x.

-• enterprise architecture • solutions architecture • design • integration architecture • microservices architecture • API strategy • API design • NoSQL modelling • platform architecture • Apigee Edge • AWS • OpenID/OAuth • UML • Spring Java • Kafka • linkerd service mesh •
+• enterprise architecture • solutions architecture • design • integration architecture • microservices architecture • API strategy • API design • NoSQL modelling • platform architecture • Apigee Edge • AWS • OpenID/OAuth • UML • Spring Java • Kafka • linkerd service mesh • data privacy • GDPR • Open Banking •

 #### Enterprise Programme Architect